Skip to content

 Variable Required Default Description

-DEFAULT_TENANT_NAME No My Organization Display name shown in UI
+DEFAULT_TENANT_NAME No My Organization Your organization's name, displayed in the UI header and reports

 Required: Admin Credentials